 Food must be kept a minimum of 6 inches off the floor and protected from contamination.

-Include soap, single-use towels and a fingernail brush at the
+Include soap and single-use towels at the

 hand-washing station/sink.
 Note: A handwash station/sink capable of providing warm, continuously running water, is required.